 Price’s methods were meticulous for the time.
 He mapped the rectory, noting “cold spots” (49°F in the Blue Room vs. 65°F elsewhere).
 He used string traps to detect movement and dusted flour to catch footprints.

 On December 10, 1937, a brick “levitated” in the library, witnessed by three students.
-Price’s books, The Most Haunted House in England (published April 1940) and The End of Borley Rectory (June 1946), detailed 10 years of findings, claiming Borley Rectory proved ghosts existed.
+Price’s books, The Most Haunted House in England (April 1940) and The End of Borley Rectory (June 1946), detailed 10 years of findings and claimed that Borley Rectory proved that ghosts existed.

 Key Investigation Dates: